PostHog/posthog.com/contents/blog/posthog-vs-pendo.md

 > **Are you an early-stage startup?** Get $50k in PostHog credit, and more, by joining [our PostHog for Startups program](/startups)!

 In order to compare PostHog and Pendo simply and easily, we’ll focus on comparing Pendo Engage to PostHog and include features from all pricing tiers.
-In this way, you can clearly see how Pendo Engage stacks up against PostHog and defer pricing decisions until you’ve identified the best tool for the job.

 ## Core features
 <div className="overflow-x-auto -mx-5 px-5">